 The Hypatia program is a full academic year commitment.
-You can choose to apply to remain in the community as leader in your sophomore – senior year but it is not required.
+You can choose to apply to remain in the community as leader in your sophomore through senior years but it is not required.

 Participants are required to enroll in a fall-semester seminar course that meets once a week.
 The class is designed to help you transition well from high school to college and prepare you for the transition to your engineering career.
-We have a ten percent higher retention rate and graduation rate for our program participants than engineering students not living in our community!
+We have a 10 percent higher retention rate and graduation rate for our program participants than engineering students not living in our community.

 Born in Alexandria, Egypt, Hypatia was raised by her father, Theon, who set out to create the perfect human being in his daughter.
 As her most influential mentor, Theon raised Hypatia to be well-rounded in the worlds of mathematics, philosophy, and astronomy as well as training her to be physically fit.